FelixFourcolor/noteblock-generator/README.md

                     // Double sharps, double flats are supported.
                     // No octave value for rests.

-                    // Octaves range from 1 to 7.
+                    // Valid octaves are 1 to 7.
-                    // Warning: the lowest note noteblocks can play is F#1 and the highest is F#7,
-                    // so just because you can write it doesn't mean it will build
-                    // (but you can transpose it to fit the range).
                     // Octave number can be inferred from the instrument's range.
                     // For example, using the harp whose range is F#3 - F#5,
                     // "fs" is inferred as "fs 4", "fs^" as "fs 5", and "fs_" as "fs 3".
                     // See Minecraft's documentation for the range of each instrument.

-                    // Duration is the number of steps.
+                    // Duration is the number of redstone units.
                     // For example, if a voice has 4/4 time and use time 8,
                     // a quarter note has duration 2.
                     // If duration is omitted, it will be the beat number.